 Work a Side Job

-If you already live on a budget or you’re willing to give up some free time, working a side job is an option.
+If you already live on a budget or you’re willing to give up some free time, working a side job like taking paid surveys is an option.
 There are plenty of part-time and seasonal jobs out there to choose from.
 From becoming a server, bartender or barista to working at your favorite clothing store, you can choose a side job that will give you extra income and opportunities.
 Here’s a tip: When you set up your direct deposit, have each paycheck go directly into your vacation fund.

 Set a Budget